Blunderchips/OrderBook/README.md

 print(order_book)

 ```
-# Market Orders

-# Market orders only require that a user specifies a side (bid or ask), a quantity, and their unique trade id
+# Market Orders - require that a user specifies a side (bid or ask), a quantity, and their unique trade id
 ```
 market_order = {'type': 'market',
                 'side': 'ask',